seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

 * Getting all of the dependencies sorted when initially setting up the Eclipse IDE for the project was one of the biggest challenges that we faced.
 * We also faced the issue of inconsitencies when writing up our report.
 * In hindsight, it would have probably been a better idea if only 1-2 members wrote the the whole report.
+* We also realised the importance of having descriptive and well-worded comments.
+We planned to work in pair testing, wherein both groups tested 5 methods each.
+However, our initial comments had very brief and unclear descriptions which made it hard for the other group to review each other's work as they did not provide a clear idea of the tests performed.
+We fixed this by providing detailed and clear description for each test which helped us realise the importance of well-structured and documented tests when testing in teams.

 # 6 Comments/feedback on the lab itself